junxit/us-congress-bills-110/metadata.md

 - 2008-12-09 — Introduced in House
 - 2008-12-09 — Introduced in House
 - 2008-12-09 — Referred to the House Committee on Foreign Affairs.
+- 2008-12-10 — Committee on Foreign Affairs discharged.
+- 2008-12-10 — Committee on Foreign Affairs discharged.
+- 2008-12-10 — Considered by unanimous consent. (consideration: CR H10905-10906)
+- 2008-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-12-10 — Mr. Berman asked unanimous consent to discharge from committee and consider.
+- 2008-12-10 — On agreeing to the resolution Agreed to without objection. (text: CR H10905-10906)
+- 2008-12-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10905-10906)